eriksvoboda/stock-analysis/README.md

 ## Summary & Conclusions

 Based on the Returns from 2017 and 2018 ENPH is the stock Steve should suggest to his parents as it has the highest average Return of 105.7% over the two years, and outperforms the average of all stocks in both years.
 DQ has an average return of 68.4% and while it beats the average Return of all stocks in 2017 it's worse to the all stock average in 2018.
-DQ is a more volatile stock than ENPH so Steve should suggest ENPH to his parents.
+Based on the avilable data, DQ is a more volatile stock than ENPH so Steve should suggest ENPH to his parents.

 The advantages of refactoring code include; making the subroutine more efficient by taking fewer steps, less memory used, and/or improving the logic of the code to make it easier for future users to read.
 A potential disadvantage of refactoring could be it may take a long time to complete.
 Also if the code isn't tested throughout the process then if there's a mistake inhibiting the code's ability to run then more time will be needed to debug the code.